Leftover Risotto Burger Recipe to Make With Kids

 - 1/2 cup / 3 ounces / 85 grams nuts or seeds (We used cashew nuts and sunflower seeds, but you can use any nuts you’d like.)

 - 1/2 cup / 3 ounces / 85 grams cheese

 - some flour or breadcrumbs

-Using a potato masher, mash the risotto till any large chunks of vegetables are broken up and the mixture is fairly sticky.
+Using a potato masher, mash the risotto until any large chunks of vegetables are broken up, and the mixture is fairly sticky.

 Grind the nuts or seeds in a food processor until the pieces are small and even.